Springfield College: Campus

 The campus of Springfield College is located in Springfield, Massachusetts.
 The main campus spans 100 acre and contains ten residence halls, recreational and fitness facilities, science and academic facilities, a performing arts center, and the Flynn Campus Union, which includes a food court, activity and lounge space, and bookstore.

 In fall 2023, Springfield College opened a new Health Sciences Center, which facilitates, expands on, and celebrates interprofessional education.
 Inside the four floors of the 86,000-square-foot building, simulation, anatomy, pediatrics lab, and makerspace environments enhance interdisciplinary collaboration as does expanded meeting space.

 Springfield College's East Campus, which encompasses 57 acre of forest ecosystem, is located about one mile from the main campus.
-This location provides rustic facilities for conferences and meetings, and space for outdoor research and recreation.
-East Campus is also home to the Springfield College Child Development Center, which provides early education services for children of members of the faculty and staff, students, and families in the community.